-Johan Rockström Director, Potsdam Institute for Climate Impact Research, Professor in Earth System Science at the University of Potsdam (DE) ERC Advanced Grant Johan Rockström's research focuses on global sustainability, the concept of the Planetary Boundaries and Earth resilience.
+Johan Rockström Director, Potsdam Institute for Climate Impact Research (DE) ERC Advanced Grant Johan Rockström's research focuses on global sustainability and Earth resilience.
 His work on global sustainability issues has gained him international recognition and, in 2009, he led an international team of academics, who advanced the planetary boundaries framework for sustainable development in the Anthropecene.
 He is one of the leading scientists behind the Global Carbon Law and the Hothouse Earth research, and a principle of the Global Commons Initiative.
 After completing a PhD at Stockholm University's Systems Ecology Department in 1997, Rockström spent nearly two decades working on applied water research in tropical regions.
 From 2004 to 2012 he was Executive Director of the Stockholm Environment Institute, and up until 2018 he was the founding Director of the Stockholm Resilience Centre.
-He chairs the Earth Commission, the EAT-Initiative on healthy and sustainable food, the Earth League, and is co-chair of the advisory board of Future Earth.
+He chairs the EAT-Initiative on healthy and sustainable food, the Earth League, and is co-chair of the advisory board of Future Earth.
 He is the Editor-in-Chief of Global Sustainability.
 He also acts as an advisor to several governments and business networks and meetings, including the United Nations General Assemblies, the World Economic Forum, and the UN Framework Convention on Climate Change Conferences.
-He has published over 150 research articles, including papers in Science and Nature, as well as 20 book chapters and four books.
+He has published over 100 research articles, including papers in Science and Nature, as well as 20 book chapters and four books.
 In recognition for his work communicating climate science to decision-makers, in 2009, Focus magazine named him Swede of the year.
 For his scientific contributions towards the Paris Climate Agreement he was given the French distinction as Knight of the Legion of Honour.
 He is the 2017 Hillary Laureate, and recipient of the Cosmos Prize and the German Environment Prize.
-Johan Rockström is, together with Ottmar Edenhofer, Director of the Potsdam Institute for Climate Impact Reserach and holds an ERC Advanced Grant based at the Stockholm Resilient Centre, Stockholm University.
+Johan Rockström is, together with Ottmar Edenhofer, joint Director of the Potsdam Institute for Climate Impact Reserach and holds an ERC Advanced Grant based at the Stockholm Resilient Centre, Stockholm University.